matthieuauger/gatsby-theme-meetup/README.md

 At this point, you’ve got a fully functional Meetup website.
 For now, it fetchs and dislpay content for the JAMstack Paris Meetup.

-## 👨‍🎨 Configure site for your meetup
+## :paintbrush: Configure site for your meetup

 The theme offers simple configurations directly by modifying the `gatsby-config.js` file in your site directory.

-☝️️️️️ **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** ☝️
+:point_up: **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** :point_up:

 - **Meetup Name** (_default: JAMstack Paris_)
 - **Homepage Headline** (_default: Le meetup bimestriel autour de la JAMstack_)